AnimosWorkshop/Sor-Vault/Classes/Base Classes/Casters/Wizard.md

 ### Arcane Orb Specialty

 At 2nd level, you learn the technique of manifesting a sliver of your arcane energy as a tiny orb, which hovers close to you.
 You can manifest the orb or make it dissipate using a quick action, and control its movement with your thought, though it can't go further than 5' from you.
 As you gain this feature, choose 1 school of magic, which becomes your chosen school for both this feature, and other wizard features which will come up at later levels.
-Depending on the school you choose, while the orb is manifested, you gain a +1 bonus to skill checks and DC's of one the following:
+Depending on the school you choose, while the orb is manifested, you gain a +1 bonus to skill checks and DC's of one the following skills:

 - Alteration - pressing on and manipulating the structure of objects, you get a bonus to Athletics
 - Augury - enhancing your deduction and understanding flow of events, you get a bonus to Investigation